 Melanie Harris joined the board in 2011, is board chair, and serves on the strategic planning committee.
-While her career has been focused in medical device technology, I have strived to maintain active involvement in the community.
-While working in Menlo Park, I served as a mentor, teacher, and tutor for various programs at the Boys and Girls Club of the Peninsula in East Palo Alto.
-The project that I was most passionate about during my MBA program was working on the strategic plan and branding for a non-profit focused on women athletes as leaders and inspiration in the community.
-I am excited about the opportunity to not only contribute to the strength of the Collective Roots organization, but to also be educated and make positive changes in the food choices for her own family while making a positive contribution to Collective Roots.
+While her career has been focused in medical device technology, Melanie strives to maintain active involvement in the community.
+While working in Menlo Park, she served as a mentor, teacher and tutor for programs at the Boys and Girls Club of the Peninsula in East Palo Alto.
+The project she was most passionate about during her MBA program was working on the strategic plan and branding for a nonprofit focused on women athletes as leaders in the community.
+As a mother, Melanie appreciates the chance to be educated about food choices for her own family while making a positive contribution to Collective Roots.